midhunkalarikkal/FullDomain/Notes/MongoDB.md

 10. TTL Indexes:-
 Purpose: TTL indexes, or Time-To-Live indexes, automatically remove documents from a collection after a specified amount of time.

-Functionality: They are useful for managing data that has a temporal aspect, like logs or sessions that should be automatically purged after a certain duration.
+Functionality: They are useful for managing data that has a temporal aspect, like logs or sessions that should be automatically removed after a certain duration.

 11. Sparse Index:-
 an index that only includes documents that contain the indexed field.